Hamming Code Calculator: Unlock Error Detection Made Easy

 What is the Hamming Code?

 The Hamming Code is a system developed by Richard Hamming in the 1950s to detect and correct single-bit errors in digital communication.
-By adding parity bits to the original data, it ensures data integrity during transmission.
+Adding parity bits to the original data ensures data integrity during transmission.

 Key Features of Hamming Code: